Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Header and Footer
 + Southern theme
     + Cutting board logo with engraved text
-    + Southern table runner fot background
+    + Southern table runner for background
-    + Links are stylized drinks
+    + Links are stylized as drinks
-+ Plan easy to see nav bar
++ Plan bootstrap nav bar with integrated search engine for a good UX
-+ search bar is collapsed in nav bar

 ## Login and Create Account Modal
-+ Both login and create account combined into single modal to save space
++ Both login and create account modals accessible from anypage
-+ validation prevents users from submitting improper form details
++ Validation (python and JS) prevents users from submitting improper form details
-+ validation also automatically adds '_' in place of a space
++ Validation also automatically adds '_' in place of a space for selected important content

 ## Index
-+ index card carousel
++ Index card carousel
-    + Recipes added to index cards for a home made, I can do this feeling
+    + Recipes added to index cards for a home made, I can do this feeling.
-    + carousel offers three ransomly selected recipes from head chef to display per feature item
+    + Carousel offers three randomly selected recipes from head chef to display per featured item.
-    + Designed to help give users options based on the feature item they wayt to cook
+    + Designed to help give users options based on the feature item they want to cook.
 + Grandparent classic polaroids
-    + Recipe's image used on a polaroid picture design with a grey filter to give them a 'classic' appearance
-    + The design is used to give people the nostalgia feeling of a recipe their grandparents might have made
+    + Recipe's image used on a polaroid picture design.
+This design is used to give people the nostalgia feeling of a recipe their grandparents might have made.
-    + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing
+    + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
 + Random Recipe section
     + Quick browsing links provided to give users ample ideas if they dont know what to cook
     + A random recipe with basic information and a image is provided to give users an idea of what to cook